YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/path/nodes/root_schema_node.rst

         :param path: The XPath expression identifying the node relative to the root of the schema tree.
         :param value: The string representation of the value to set.
         :return: Reference to :cpp:class:`DataNode<DataNode>` created.
-        :raises: :cpp:class:`YCPPInvalidArgumentError<YCPPInvalidArgumentError>` In case the argument is invalid.
+        :raises: :cpp:class:`YInvalidArgumentError<YInvalidArgumentError>` In case the argument is invalid.
-        :raises: :cpp:class:`YCPPPathError<YCPPPathError>` In case the path is invalid.
+        :raises: :cpp:class:`YPathError<YPathError>` In case the path is invalid.

     .. cpp:function:: virtual DataNode& create_datanode(const std::string& path) const